combo-lab/combo_vite/USER_GUIDE.md

 Then, changing files in above directories will trigger the browser to refresh page.

 > Watching the `routes.ex` is useful if you are utilizing [Ziggy](https://github.com/tighten/ziggy) to generate route links within your application's frontend.
+> TODO - is it necessary and possible to build a Ziggy-like package for Combo?

 ## Asset prefetching